-The hospital has a clinical ethics referral service whereby all members of staff either individually or collectively as a ward or department are encouraged to contact the Clinical Ethics Working Group or Clinical Ethics Committee with any questions or concerns.
+The hospital has a clinical ethics referral service whereby all members of staff either individually or collectively as a ward or department are encouraged to contact Clinical Ethics Committee with any questions or concerns.
+In parallel, the hospital is progressing the implementation of a Clinical Ethics Support Service to provide support for staff in dealing with complex ethical issues.